 Complete any revisions required by the Review Panel, as well as addressing any further comments they think necessary.
 Once this is complete the Research Outline should be signed off by the supervisors plus the convenor.
-The outline should then be sent to the Director of Doctoral Studies, via the Research and Enterprise Coordinator.
+The outline should then be sent to the PGR Director, via the Research and Enterprise Coordinator.

-Stage 4: Formal approval by the Director of Doctoral Studies
+Stage 4: Formal approval by the PGR Director

-Providing ethical approval has been granted, the DDS will give final authorisation for the research (including any fieldwork) to proceed.
+Providing ethical approval has been granted, the PGR Director will give final authorisation for the research (including any fieldwork) to proceed.
 Remember that you must complete all stages within one calendar year (two years if you are part time) of commencing the degree.